disha-satpute/EmpFeedbackMgmt/README.md

 # Employee Feedback Management

-- It is my micro-project towards the PHP to develop basic webapp..
+- It is my micro-project towards the mainly PHP to develop basic webapp..
 - This project is a web-based application developed for managing employee feedback using PHP and MySQL.
 These surveys are specifically designed to collect insights on different work-related issues like compensation, benefits, appraisals, policies,satisfaction, payments, work-load